Continuous Test Orchestration And Execution Platform Online

 What Are The Best Practices for Parallel Test Execution in Selenium?

 Running automated browser testing in parallel is not that easy, even with Selenium Grid, and it happens due to the unstructured automation framework that you use for parallel test execution in Selenium.
-Here are some best practices that can help you execute Selenium test automation in parallel successfully.
+Here are some best practices that can help you execute Selenium in parallel successfully.

 1. Generate Independent Test Cases